newlandsvalley/tunebank-node/README.md

 ### Security - Production

 Once you have successfully run the tests, you are in a position to install a production server.
 You should create a Postgres database with a production database name, provide a production version of `dbroles-test.sql` with a production user name and password and provide a production version of `tunebank.conf` which uses these production names and passwords.
+In addition, you will need to use your own SMTP service.

+Once you have these, make your own copy of `tunebank.conf` and edit this to provide the appropriate connections to yourt database and email service.